Carr brothers move a step closer to death penalty - NewsBreak

 The crimes happened in December of 2000.
 When the brothers were sentenced to death in 2002, they were both in their 20s.
 With the Supreme Court’s decision, Jonathan, now 42, and Reginald, now 45, move a step closer to having that sentence fulfilled.

 Kansas Attorney General Derek Schmidt, on his last day as attorney general, issued a news release Monday morning.
-He says the Supreme Court’s action means the Carr brothers “have exhausted their direct appeals, and their convictions and death sentences are considered final, although they still have the ability to file additional lawsuits in state or federal court seeking to prevent their executions, and it is expected they will do so.”WATCH: Police maneuver to stop fleeing vehicle driving in wrong direction
+He says the Supreme Court’s action means the Carr brothers “have exhausted their direct appeals, and their convictions and death sentences are considered final, although they still have the ability to file additional lawsuits in state or federal court seeking to prevent their executions, and it is expected they will do so.”Here’s the NFL playoffs wild card schedule

 THE CRIMES